 3. Walk through the gate at the other side of the bridge and follow the path to the right, signposted to Dovedale Car Park.
 Follow this scenic path alongside the river and through a couple of wooden gates.

 4. After 1.3km, you’ll reach the caves at Dove Holes.
 You might want to spend some time here for the kids to explore the caves.

 5. After exploring the caves, continue along the path keeping the river close for a further 600 metres.
 Before long you’ll see the impressive Ilam Rock, a limestone pinnacle formed from millions of years of erosion.

 6. To finish this walk, from the bridge at Ilam Rock simply return to Milldale along the path you came on.

-EXTENDED ROUTE: For a longer pram friendly walk, continue along the path for a further 2.25 km to Dovedale Stepping Stones.
+EXTENDED ROUTE: For a longer walk, continue along the path for a further 2.25 km to Dovedale Stepping Stones.
 This will extend the walk to a total of 9 km there and back.
 Though do note that the footpath can be tricky in places with steps, and so not entirely pram friendly.